top of page

 My close family is small: two aunts, two uncles, two first cousins.
 Second cousins and first cousins once-removed?
 I have nearly too many to count.
 First cousins?
 I only have two.
 Had two.
 Have one.
 My cousin Darcy died unexpectedly a few weeks ago, just shy of her 15th birthday.

-In less than a month, she progressed from seemingly healthy to experiencing migraines that made her vomit to a CT scan that revealed a blood vessel cluster in her brain to surgery scheduled when she should have been going back to school to a preliminary brain surgery that went wrong to a devastating brain bleed that left D. in a coma, brain dead, dead.
+In less than a month, she progressed from seemingly healthy to experiencing migraines that made her vomit to a CT scan that revealed a blood vessel cluster in her brain to surgery scheduled when she should have been going back to school to a preliminary brain surgery that went wrong to a devastating brain bleed that left Darcy in a coma, brain dead, dead.
 That's how quickly it happened.

 I tried, mistakenly, to keep writing music through this.
 Work is part of what keeps me mentally healthy; usually, when I don't compose, I get restless.
 I'm more anxious when I'm not writing.
 I've built my daily routine around making work happily, easily, near-daily.
 I had a deadline approaching, so at the very start of all this, and then when everything got worse and worse and still worse, I told myself I could work through it, keep writing, meet my deadline.